The Politics of Drug & Alcohol Policy

 • Develop innovative and evidence-based responses to problems and issues relating to substance use.

-This is an SCQF Level 11 module and upon successful completion, participants will be awarded 20 credits.
+This is a SCQF Level 11 (Masters) module and upon successful completion of two assessments participants will be awarded 20 credits.

 To view the module descriptor, please visit Programme Specifications and Module Descriptors